Lexell's theorem: Spherical area coordinates

 where each quantity $\varepsilon_{QRS}$ is the signed spherical excess of the corresponding spherical triangle $\triangle QRS.$ These coordinates sum to $1,$ and using the same definition in the plane results in barycentric coordinates.

 By Lexell's theorem, the locus of points with one coordinate constant is the corresponding Lexell circle.
 It is thus possible to find the point corresponding to a given triple of spherical area coordinates by intersecting two small circles.

 Using their respective spherical area coordinates, any spherical triangle can be mapped to any other, or to any planar triangle, using corresponding barycentric coordinates in the plane.
 This can be used for polyhedral map projections; for the definition of discrete global grids; or for parametrizing triangulations of the sphere or texture mapping any triangular mesh topologically equivalent to a sphere.

 Euclidean plane

 Orange triangles △ABC share a base AB and area.
 The locus of their apex C is a line (dashed green) parallel to the base.

 The analog of Lexell's theorem in the Euclidean plane comes from antiquity, and can be found in Book I of Euclid's Elements, propositions 37 and 39, built on proposition 35.
-In the plane, Lexell's circle degenerates to a straight line (which could be called Lexell's line) parallel to the base.
+In the plane, Lexell's circle degenerates to a Lexell's line) parallel to the base.